THE WORLDS OF HAYAO MIYAZAKI

 Description Description

 With insight into his process, visual language and recurring themes – including nature, flight, girlhood, resistance and renewal – The Worlds of Hayao Miyazaki offers fans and film lovers a deeper understanding of the imagination behind the magic.
-It is a celebration of creative freedom, storytelling without limits, and the enduring power of animation.

 Format: